Combining the Heart of Homeschool with the Power of Research

 Hi There!
 I’m so glad you’ve stopped by to check out my site.
-I’m a teacher turned homeschooling momma.
-After 21 years in education and earning a doctorate in curriculum and instruction from the University of South Carolina, I left that world to focus on my own two boys’ education.
+I’m a Doctor of Education and a homeschooling momma.
+After 21 years in education and earning a doctorate in curriculum and instruction from the University of South Carolina, I decided to focus on my own two boys’ education.
 I believed my twice-exceptional boys deserved to be exactly what they are…exceptional!
 Homeschooling provided me the opportunity to scaffold and build my boys’ abilities while also shining a light on their strengths.
 And it has paid off big time for us!
 Within the first year of homeschooling, my older son grew three grade levels in math, gained confidence, and slowly started to learn organizational skills.
-Now?
-Both boys take college courses as 8th and 9th graders and excel in their studies while having the opportunity to travel and explore their interests.
-(Currently, it’s soccer, running an eBay store, and chess for my youngest.)
+Each boy has taken different paths and now excel in their studies while having the opportunity to travel and explore their interests.
+(Currently, it’s soccer, running an eBay store, and ice hockey for my youngest.)
 I understand the homeschool lifestyle, the challenges that it presents, and blend that with developmental and learning theory to give parents the best insights from both worlds.
 Further, I have a strong belief in the benefits of homeschooling and the flexibility it affords children and families.
 I love to walk alongside families to give them guidance blended with compassion.

 Intro to CV & Bio